Existence of torsion-low maximal identity isotopies for area preserving surface homeomorphisms: The existence of a torsion-low maximal isotopy

-\begin{rmq} Proposition \ref{P: mainproof1-plane} and \ref{P: mainproof1-sphere} deal with two special cases.
-The first is easy, while the second is more difficult.
-Indeed, to find an identity isotopy on a plane that is torsion-low at one point, we do not need to know the dynamics at infinity; but to find an identity isotopy on a sphere that is torsion-low at two points, we need check the properties of the isotopy near both points. \end{rmq}
+\begin{remark} Proposition \ref{P: mainproof-plane} and \ref{P: mainproof-sphere} deal with two special cases.
+The first one is easy, while the second one is more difficult.
+Indeed, to find an identity isotopy on a plane that is torsion-low at one point, we do not need to study the dynamics at infinity; but to find an identity isotopy on a sphere that is torsion-low at two points, we need to check the properties of the isotopy near both points. \end{remark}